-Join professional artist Vladislav Yeliseyev for this informative, 45min Arty Class.
-Taking place on Tuesday 8th December at 2PM UK time.
+Join professional artist Vladislav Yeliseyev for this fast-paced, 45min Arty Class.
+This was filmed live on 8th December, 2020.

 Our objectives from this short class will be to help you learn: